openhab/openhab-docs/_addons_bindings/zwave/doc/eco/tiltzwave25eco_0_0.md

 ### Group 1: Lifeline

-Sends low-battery, tamper, open/close, and sensor binary reports This group supports 5 nodes.
+Sends low-battery, tamper, open/close, and sensor binary reports Group one is a lifeline group who will receive unsolicited messages relating to door/window open/close notifications (because there is no association group for tilt switches), case tampering notifications, low-battery notifications, and sensor binary reports.
+This group supports 5 nodes.

 ### Group 2: Basic Set

-Sends ON/OFF commands to other devices based on state This group supports 5 nodes.
+Sends ON/OFF commands to other devices based on state Group 2 is intended for devices that are to be controlled i.e. turned on or off (on only by default) with a Basic Set This group supports 5 nodes.

 ## Technical Information